 Dr Noakes is Senior Lecturer of Chinese Politics, jointly appointed to Politics and International Relations and Asian Studies.
 His research has appeared in journals such China Quarterly, Pacific Affairs, Voluntas, Journal of Chinese Political Science, Problems of Postcommunism, Political Science Quarterly, and elsewhere.
 He is also the author of The Advocacy Trap: Transnational Activism and State Power in China (Manchester University Press, 2017), a regular commentator on China's role in international affairs, and a frequent advisor to the aid community on governance issues in the PRC.
 Prior to joining the University of Auckland, he was a SSHRC postdoctoral fellow at the University of Toronto’s Munk School of Global Affairs, and a Visiting Research Scholar at Fudan University’s School of International Relations and Public Affairs in Shanghai.
-In 2018, he will be a visiting NZ-China Fellow at the School of International Studies at Peking University.

 For consulting enquiries, contact Travis McDonald at UniServices email@example.com T +64 9 373 7522 ext 87661 Mobile +64 27 405 7693

 For all media enquiries, contact Tess Redgrave in the Faculty of Arts firstname.lastname@example.org

 - Contemporary Chinese politics (particularly popular resistance and political economy) and foreign policy

 - Transnational advocacy/global civil society and politics of foreign aid

 POLITICS 254/354 China and the World